Plastics Vs Polymers | A Comprehensive Comparison

 Chemical Properties

-• Polymers with Van der Waals forces linking chains are weak, but they give a polymer a low melting point.
+- Polymers with Van der Waals forces linking chains are weak, giving a polymer a low melting point.

 Applications

-Polymers are created by polymerization, and a variety of polymers can be created through polymerization.
+Polymers are created by polymerization, and various polymers can be created through polymerization.
 That makes polymers useful in a wide array of applications.

 Engaging Read – UHMW Vs. Delrin: Which one is the Best?

-Plastics are synthetic polymers extracted from petroleum through the use of polymerization or polycondensation process.
-Although polymers occur naturally, plastics are completely man-made.
+Plastics are synthetic polymers extracted from petroleum through polymerization or polycondensation process.
+Although polymers occur naturally, plastics are entirely man-made.

 Thermoplastics